cawmntydevelopment/CAWMNTY/front-end/README.md

 ---

 🎨 We started the page design construction 🚧 <br/>
 <br/> ✅ Pages > Home Page design is completed.
+<br/> ✅ Pages > Setting Page design is completed.
-<br/> ⏳ Pages > Setting Page design started to be developed.
+<br/> ⏳ Pages > Notifications Page design started to be developed.

 ---
 **🚀 To follow the roadmap ⬇️**